 Once the makeup was completed the team including the model, myself, and the makeup artist looked through the wardrobe that Sabrina provided for the shoot.
 We decided on a simple look that ended up being the main wardrobe for the first half of the shoot.

-This was a simple blue long sleeve short and torn shorts.
+This was a simple blue long sleeve shirt and torn shorts.
 The blue of this look really popped against the room.
 It also complemented Sabrina’s deep blue eyes.

 Her eyes were the main focal point in the majority of the shots.
 It was hard not to feature them for each portrait shot as they stood out in a colorful way.